Grelot/blog/content/articles/rna-seq/index.md

-One of the approaches to study host–pathogen interactions at the molecular level is **RNA sequencing (RNA-seq)**.
+One of the approaches to study host–pathogen interactions at the molecular level is **RNA sequencing (RNA-Seq)**.
 This technology provides access to gene expression profiles in various conditions such as viral infection or environmental stress.
-I had the opportunity to process RNA-seq data from sugar beet plants to investigate transcriptional responses to virus yellows disease, a condition caused by a complex of aphid-transmissible viruses.
-Here, I describe transcriptomics and the methods used for RNA-seq data analysis.
+I had the opportunity to process RNA-Seq data from sugar beet plants to investigate transcriptional responses to virus yellows disease, a condition caused by a complex of aphid-transmissible viruses.
+Here, I describe transcriptomics and the methods used for RNA-Seq data analysis.

 <!-- more -->